Bea, Thomas, and the rabbits have created a makeshift family, but despite his best efforts, Peter can’t seem to shake his mischievous reputation.

 The film’s comic timing, aimed at children, is impeccable, and they will adore the slapstick humour.
 My 9 year old and I both loved the wack-a-rabbit sequence in a recycling bin, with Peter and partner-in-crime Barnabas popping up through the holes, slapped back down again by a postman and a greengrocer.

-The minor characters have some of the best jokes: the cockerel, suffering a midlife existential crisis (happily rectified in the mid-credits scene); and Mr Tod the fox, who takes up jogging — “it’s running without a terrified animal in front of you,” Peter explains — in an effort to cope with a new life where he is no longer allowed to eat other wildlife.
+The minor characters have some of the best jokes: the cockerel, suffering an existential crisis (happily rectified in the mid-credits scene); and Mr Tod the fox, who takes up jogging — “it’s running without a terrified animal in front of you,” Peter explains — in an effort to cope with a new life where he is no longer allowed to eat other wildlife.
 Mrs Tiggywinkle (Sia) proves herself to be a feisty and versatile character.

 The pace drops slightly in the middle (as marked by my son’s restlessness) though the denouement, which sees Thomas and Peter rescuing their animal friends from various adopters, is clever and witty, with some now working as skydiving support pets and poor Jeremy Fisher nearly turning into a biology experiment.